orientechnologies/orientdb-docs/Schema.md

 > **NOTE**: Changes to the schema are not transactional, so execute them outside a transaction.

+To access to the schema, you can use [SQL](SQL.md#query-the-schema) or API.
+Will follow examples using Java API.

 To gain access to the schema APIs you need in the Schema instance of the database you're using.

 ```java